-On paper, the non-waterproof MQM Flex’s 1-pound 3-ounce weight makes it one of the lightest hiking shoes on the market.
-But on our scale, a men’s size 9 (what Merrell states they use for measuring weight) comes in at 1 pound 7.7 ounces.
-To be fair, it’s still a light shoe—the Merrell Moab 2 Ventilator is 1 pound 15 ounces—but it’s certainly not as impressive as we thought going in.
-Stepping up to the Salomon X Ultra 3 gets you a jump in comfort, support, and traction for only 1 ounce more per shoe.
-And the MQM Flex is heavier than hiking-ready trail runners like the Altra Lone Peak 4 (1 pound 4.4 ounces) or Saucony Peregrine ISO (1 pound 5 ounces).
-So, while the shoe never felt truly heavy on my feet—even while trail running—it’s also not the ultralight model we were hoping for.
+On paper, the non-waterproof MQM Flex’s 1-pound-3-ounce weight makes it one of the lightest hiking shoes on the market.
+But on our scale, a men’s size 9 (what Merrell states they use for measuring weight) came in at 1 pound 7.7 ounces.
+To be fair, it’s still a light shoe—the Merrell Moab 2 Ventilator is 1 pound 15 ounces, for example—but it’s certainly not as impressive as we thought going in.
+Stepping up to the Salomon X Ultra 3 Low Aero gets you a jump in comfort, support, and traction for only 1 ounce more per shoe.
+And the MQM Flex is heavier than hiking-ready trail runners like the new Altra Lone Peak 4.5 or Saucony Peregrine ISO (both are 1 pound 5 ounces).
+So while the shoe never felt truly heavy on my feet—even while trail running—it’s also not the ultralight model that we were hoping for.

 Given that the MQM Flex aims at combining attributes from hiking, running, and climbing footwear, we set a high bar for the shoe’s traction.
 But in practice, I’ve been pretty disappointed with the performance overall.
 The outsole feels fairly tacky, but it was not a standout on steep slickrock, and I am yet to get to a point where I fully trust it when running on technical and rough trails.
 The short lugs don’t have the bite of a shoe like the X Ultra 3 or The North Face’s Ultra 110 GTX, and the design lacks features we’ve found helpful like substantial lugs around the heel for braking on a descent.
 It’s certainly acceptable for most hiking and moderate trail-running adventures, but if we were to pinpoint one area where Merrell could greatly improve this shoe, it would be the traction.

 In terms of stability and support, the MQM Flex is more like a burly trail runner than a typical hiking shoe.
 The heel cup is fairly solid, which helps keep ankle rolls to a minimum, but it doesn’t have the wide footprint or planted feel of a shoe like the Moab.
 That being said, I had no complaints while hauling a multi-day load of just under 30 pounds or while day hiking.
-If you’ll be carrying much more weight, however, or just prefer a sturdier shoe, it may be worth stepping up to the mid-height MQM Flex or a burlier low-top design.
+If you’ll be carrying much more weight, however, or just prefer a sturdier shoe, it may be worth stepping up to a mid-height design like the Lowa Renegade GTX Mid or a burlier low-top hiker.